 How do you get free Wi-Fi anywhere without a password?

 Most public Wi-Fi connections don’t require any password.
 If it does, you can ask for the password of the person that works there.
-Wi-Fi passwords are also usually shared with the customers on the receipt or publicly written.
-For example, Starbucks can have their Wi-Fi password written on the paper near the counter.
+Wi-Fi passwords are also usually shared with the customers on receipts or near the counter.